 Low wages, poor working conditions and no social protection are just a few of the many problems facing this sector.
 The Cambodian Government is therefore keen to monitor compliance with industrial labour standards more strictly through factory inspections.
 However, corruption and resource bottlenecks are making it difficult for the inspectors to do their job.

-Using the design-thinking method – and a substantial number of coloured post-it notes and Lego stones – five teams of participants generated ideas through an intensive process of collaboration.
+Using the design thinking method – and a substantial number of coloured post-it notes and Lego stones – five teams of participants generated ideas through an intensive process of collaboration.
 At the start of the three-day lab, the first step involved defining which groups the solutions should target.
 As soon as this was done, everything else quickly fell into place.
 This is how Enrico Rima from Lebenskleidung, a textile agency for organic fabrics, summed it up: 'Each day was completely different.
 The first day was generally more about exchanging facts and establishing the status quo, which was pretty depressing given the many problems surrounding this topic.
 But things changed quickly on day two.
 We explored some technical ideas and came up with a great and practicable solution.
 And on the last day, everything really began to take on form, and I have to say I'm totally enthusiastic and convinced about our idea.'

-One of the ideas produced at the lab is based on an app which worker representatives and factory managers can use independently of each other to rate their place of work and pinpoint any problem areas.
+One of the ideas produced in the innovation workshop is based on an app which worker representatives and factory managers can use independently of each other to rate their place of work and pinpoint any problem areas.
 These ratings are then forwarded electronically to a labour inspector at the ministry, who can then see how past assessments differ from the latest ratings.
 Customers can also inspect these ratings.
 On one point all five working groups were in agreement: There has to be more transparency.
 For that reason, another team explored the possibility of making key factory indicators – such as their energy use patterns as well as current ratings and reports – accessible via a public database.

 Seng Sakda, Secretary of State of the Cambodian Ministry of Labour and Vocational Training, was very impressed with all five ideas.
 'Things are about to change.
 It was great to see how different stakeholders were interested in resolving the problems and how they worked together to find solutions.
 In future I will personally back the implementation of all the ideas developed here and will provide ongoing assistance to the teams when required.’